Altai-man/cro-ldap/docs/reference/cro-ldap-introduction.md

 While we aim for the goals stated above in the first place, we are open to implementing other LDAP related code.
 Just open an issue ticket with a feature request and we will see how we can help.
-If you want to speed up development, a sponsoring is possible.

 ### Structure